Understanding the Anchor Winch: A Comprehensive Guide

 Components of an Anchor Winch

-Understanding the parts of a winch yields insight into its operation.
+Probably should have led with this section, honestly.
+Understanding the parts helps you operate and maintain the system properly.
 The basic components include the gypsy wheel, drum, and brake.

-- Gypsy Wheel: Sometimes called the wildcat, this wheel grips the anchor chain or rope.
+- Gypsy Wheel: Sometimes called the wildcat, this wheel grips your anchor chain or rope.
 It rotates to wind or unwind the line during anchor operations.
+The gypsy is sized specifically for your chain diameter—using mismatched components causes slippage and accelerated wear.

 Choosing the Right Winch